clojure/clojure/clojure.markdown

 ---
 ### (*the-var* symbol)
-The symbol must resolve to a var, and the Var object itself (not its value) is returned.
+The symbol must resolve to a var, and the Var object itself *(not its value)* is returned.

 ---
 ### (*fn* [params* ] exprs*)
 ### (*fn* ([params* ] exprs*)+)
 params => positional-params* , or positional-params* `&` rest-param

+positional-param => symbol

-param => symbol
+rest-param => symbol

 Defines a function (fn).
 Fns are first-class objects that implement the IFn interface.
 The IFn interface defines an invoke() function that is overloaded with arity ranging from 0-20.
-A single fn object can implement one or more invoke points, and thus be overloaded on arity.
+A single fn object can implement one or more invoke methods, and thus be overloaded on arity.
 One and only one overload can itself be variadic, by specifying the ampersand followed by a single rest-param.
-Such a variadic entry point, when called with arguments that exceed the positional params, will find them in a seq contained in the rest arg.
-If the supplied args do not exceed the positional params, the rest arg will be nil.
+Such a variadic entry point, when called with arguments that exceed the positional params, will find them in a seq contained in the rest param.
+If the supplied args do not exceed the positional params, the rest param will be nil.

-The first form defines a fn with a single entry point.
-The second defines a fn with one or more overloads.
+The first form defines a fn with a single invoke method.
+The second defines a fn with one or more overloaded invoke methods.
 The arities of the overloads must be distinct.
 In either case, the result of the expression is a single fn object.

+The exprs are compiled in an environment in which the params are bound to the actual arguments.
 The exprs are enclosed in an implicit `do`.
-The symbol `this-fn` is bound within the function definition to the function object itself, allowing for self-calling, even in anonymous functions.
+The reserved symbol `this-fn` is bound within the function definition to the function object itself, allowing for self-calling, even in anonymous functions.
+If a param symbol is annotated with a metadata tag, the compiler will try to resolve the tag to a class name and presume that type in subsequent references to the binding.

 <pre><code>
 (def *